-Trump Jr. email chain hurts U.S. dollar
+FOREX-Trump Jr. email chain hurts U.S. dollar

-NEW YORK The dollar fell to a more than one-week low against a basket of major currencies on Tuesday, after U.S. President Donald Trump's eldest son released an email chain citing Russian support for his father before last year's U.S. election.
+NEW YORK, July 11 (Reuters) - The dollar fell to a more than one-week low against a basket of major currencies on Tuesday, after U.S. President Donald Trump's eldest son released an email chain citing Russian support for his father before last year's U.S. election.

 Donald Trump Jr. was told a Russian prosecutor was offering his father's presidential campaign incriminating information about Democratic rival Hillary Clinton as part of Russian government support, according to an email chain that he released on Tuesday.